cequence-io/openai-scala-client/README.md

     println(completion.choices.head.text)
   ).runWith(Sink.ignore)
 ```
-(For this to work you need to use `OpenAIServiceStreamedFactory` from `openai-scala-client-stream` lib)
+For this to work you need to use `OpenAIServiceStreamedFactory` from `openai-scala-client-stream` lib.

 - Create chat completion